 - Mirror Options-Choose a comparison method and whether to mirror the entire file or only the bytes that differ in each file. - Do not compare files.
-Send the entire file.-Carbonite Move will not perform any comparisons between the files on the source and target.
-All files will be mirrored to the target, sending the entire file. - Compare file attributes.
-Send the attributes and bytes that differ.-Carbonite Move will compare file attributes and will mirror only the attributes and bytes that are different. - Compare file attributes and data.
-Send the attributes and bytes that differ.- Carbonite Move will compare file attributes and the file data and will mirror only the attributes and bytes that are different. - Verification Options-Choose if you want to periodically confirm that the source replica data on the target is identical to the actual data on the source.
+Send the entire file.-Double-Take will not perform any comparisons between the files on the source and target.
+All files will be mirrored to the target, sending the entire file.
+This is equivalent to selecting the mirror all files option prior to Double-Take version 7.1. - Compare file attributes and data.
+Send the attributes and bytes that differ.- Double-Take will compare file attributes and the file data and will mirror only the attributes and bytes that are different.
+This is equivalent to selecting the mirror different files and use block checksum options prior to Double-Take version 7.1.
+If you are using a database application on your source, select this option. - Verification Options-Choose if you want to periodically confirm that the source replica data on the target is identical to the actual data on the source.
 Verification creates a log file detailing what was verified as well as which files are not synchronized.
 If the data is not the same, you can automatically initiate a remirror, if configured.
-The remirror ensures data integrity between the source and target.

-Because of the way the Windows Cache Manager handles memory, machines that are doing minimal or light processing may have file operations that remain in the cache until additional operations flush them out.
-This may make Carbonite Move files on the target appear as if they are not synchronized.
-When the Windows Cache Manager releases the operations in the cache on the source and target, the files will be updated on the target.

-- Enable scheduled verification-When this option is enabled, Carbonite Move will verify the source replica data on the target. - Verify on this interval-Specify the interval between verification processes.
+The remirror ensures data integrity between the source and target. - Because of the way the Windows Cache Manager handles memory, machines that are doing minimal or light processing may have file operations that remain in the cache until additional operations flush them out.
+This may make Double-Take files on the target appear as if they are not synchronized.
+When the Windows Cache Manager releases the operations in the cache on the source and target, the files will be updated on the target. - Enable scheduled verification-When this option is enabled, Double-Take will verify the source replica data on the target. - Verify on this interval-Specify the interval between verification processes. - Begin immediately-Select this option if you want to start the verification schedule immediately after the job is established.

-- Begin immediately-Select this option if you want to start the verification schedule immediately after the job is established. - Begin at this time-Select this option if you want to start the verification schedule at the specified date and time. - Report only-Select this option if you only want to generate a verification report.
+- Begin at this time-Select this option if you want to start the verification schedule at the specified date and time. - Report only-Select this option if you only want to generate a verification report.
 With this option, no data that is found to be different will be mirrored to the target.
 Choose how you want the verification to compare the files. - Report and mirror files-Select this option if you want to generate a verification report and mirror data that is different to the target.
 Select the comparison method and type of mirroring you want to use.
 See the previous mirroring methods described under Mirror Options.